kata198/AdvancedHTMLParser/README.rst

-The parser then exposes many "standard" functions as you'd find on the web for accessing the data:
+The parser then exposes many "standard" functions as you'd find on the web for accessing the data, and some others:

     getElementsByTagName   - Returns a list of all elements matching a tag name